jankoritak/cron-site-blocker/README.md

 Check if the job is working by running `crontab -l` and checking if the jobs are listed.

+## Permissions

+If you're on MacOS, you may need to add the script to access the file system via `Security & Permissions -> Full Disc Access`.

 🤓 Enjoy a productive workday!